cardano-scaling/alba/design/design.md

 our implementation as well.

-Additionally, we should investigate using the Poisson distribution instead of the Binomial as it can potentially simplify calculations and help make our code rigorous in the future.
+Additionally, we should investigate using the Poisson distribution instead of the binomial as it can potentially simplify calculations and help make our code rigorous in the future.

 ## Integration with larger protocols